-Event Action ET IEC WKCDA Contractor Action Level Notify WKCDA, IEC and Contractor; Carry out investigation; Report the results of investigation to the IEC, WKCDA and Contractor; Discuss with the IEC and Contractor on remedial measures required; Increase monitoring frequency to check mitigation effectiveness.
-I1.
-Review the investigation results submitted by the ET; 2.
-Review the proposed remedial measures by the Contractor and advise the WKCDA accordingly; 3.
-Advise the WKCDA on the effectiveness of the proposed remedial measures. in writing;2.
-Notify Contractor; mitigation proposals to IEC and WKCDA; Limit Level 1.
+Event Action ET IEC WKCDA Contractor Action Level Notify WKCDA, IEC and Contractor; Carry out investigation; Report the results of investigation to the IEC, WKCDA and Contractor; Discuss with the IEC and Contractor on remedial measures required; Increase monitoring frequency to check mitigation effectiveness. investigation results in writing;2.
+Notify Contractor;3.
+In consolidation with the IEC, agree with the Contractor mitigation proposals to IEC and WKCDA; Limit Level 1.
 Inform IEC, WKCDA, Contractor and EPD; 2.
 Repeat measurements to confirm findings; 3.
 Increase monitoring frequency; 4.
 Identify source and investigate the cause of exceedance; 5.
 Carry out analysis of Contractor's working procedures; 6.
 Discuss with the IEC, Contractor and WKCDA on remedial measures required; 7.
 Assess effectiveness of Contractor's remedial actions and keep IEC, EPD and WKCDA informed of the results; 8.
 If exceedance stops, cease additional monitoring.
-Discuss amongst WKCDA, ET, and Contractor on the potentia remedial actions; Review Contractor's remedial actions whenever necessary to assure their effectiveness and advise the WKCDA accordingly. lin writing; 2.
+Discuss amongst WKCDA, ET, and Contractor on the potential remedial actions; Review Contractor's remedial actions whenever necessary to assure their effectiveness and advise the WKCDA accordingly. llin writing; 2.
 Notify Contractor; 3.
 In consolidation with the IEC, agree with the Contractor on the remedial measures to be implemented; 4.
 Supervise the implementation of remedial measures; 5.
 If exceedance continues, consider stopping the Contractor to action to avoid further exceedance; 2.
 Submit proposals for remedial actions to IEC and WKCDA within 3 working days of notification; 3.
 Implement the agreed proposals; 4.
 Submit further proposal if problem still not under control; 5.
 Stop the relevant portion of works as instructed by the WKCDA until the exceedance is abated.